How to Care For Maidenhair Ferns

 • Propagation: spores, division

-• Pests: aphids, mealybugs, scale
+• Pests: aphids

 • Bloom?
 No – – ferns produce spores instead